-Data breaches are becoming increasingly common as AI-driven data scraping and sophisticated hackers find new ways to exploit sensitive information.
+A data breach lawsuit may arise when hackers or negligent companies expose sensitive information such as Social Security numbers, bank details, or medical records.
+Data breaches are becoming increasingly common as AI-driven data scraping and sophisticated attacks target consumers.
 If your personal data has been exposed in a breach, you may have legal options—whether or not you’ve experienced direct financial harm.
 An experienced attorney can help assess your situation and advise you on whether you may be eligible to pursue compensation.

 In the sections below, we will define what constitutes a data breach and outline the legal avenues available for seeking damages.